wthe22/batchlib/README.rst

 Adding Your Own Functions To Library
 ------------------------------------
 You can use the template for new library as the starting point.
-Generate it by copying the template:
+Copying the library template and rename it:
 ::

     copy lib\new_lib_template.bat lib\your_library_name.bat